 The windows are the eyes of the room, so ensure that you’re leaving them light and opened up to allow more light in and draw the eye outward.
 Covering your windows up will only make your place seem smaller.

 Looking for a new apartment?
-Feel free to contact us now to speak to one of our Project Sales Managers today.
+Feel free to contact us now to speak to one of our sales consultants.